Dr. Christina Hazard

 - Ruoyu Hu, since 2021.
 Arbuscular mycorrhizal fungi interactions in the nitrogen cycle.

 - Mia Sungeun Lee, since 2020.
-Soil prokaryotic viruses, and comammox.
+Soil prokaryotic viruses, and comammox Nitrospira.

 - Eleftheria Bachtsevani, since 2021.
-Toxicity of pesticides on soil nitrifiers.
+In vitro assessment of toxicity of pesticides on ammonia oxidizing microorganisms.

 - Mia Sungeun Lee, 2016-2020.
 Thesis: Virus-host interactions across a soil pH gradient at the community and individual scale.